Team Dynamics

 Mats Soomre | Inspired by Belbin UK

-The hybrid debate keeps circling the wrong question.
-How many days in the office?
+How many days?
 Which days?
 Who decides?
 These are logistics questions disguised as strategy.
-The real question is simpler and harder: does your team know how to work together when they are not in the same room?
+The harder question is simpler: does your team know how to work together when they are not in the same room?

 Most do not.
 And the reason has nothing to do with technology or policy.
 It has everything to do with the fact that different people need different conditions to do their best work — and most teams have never discussed this openly.